thinkshout/thinkshout/blog/_posts/2014-10-20-creating-dynamic-menus-in-jekyll.md

 - Github
 date: 2014-11-25 16:00:00
 ---
 When thinking about the "pros" of using a CMS, the robust menu system that is provided "out of the box" is usually at the top of the list.
-That said, when we decided to use Jekyll to build a production quality site for [Feeding Texas](http://www.feedingtexas.org/) we knew creating a content manager friendly menu system was a must.
+That said, when we decided to use Jekyll to build a production quality site for [Feeding Texas](http://www.feedingtexas.org/) we knew creating a content manager-friendly menu system was a must.

-There were many challenges in building a production-ready site in Jekyll, which I cover in my last blog post, [Success Building CMS-less Production Sites with Jekyll](http://thinkshout.com/blog/2014/10/success-building-cmsless-production-sites-with-jekyll), but the generation of a menu system that would make content management simple for end users was surprisingly vexing – mostly because this is taken for granted when using a CMS like Drupal.
+There were many challenges in building a production-ready site in Jekyll, which I covered in my last blog post, [Success Building CMS-less Production Sites with Jekyll](http://thinkshout.com/blog/2014/10/success-building-cmsless-production-sites-with-jekyll), but the generation of a menu system that would make content management simple for end users was surprisingly vexing – mostly because this is taken for granted when using a CMS like Drupal.

-As I embarked on this task, my initial Googling surfaced several approaches for generating a structured menu in Jekyll, but none of them satisfied both of the criteria I had defined as necessary to make the menu system ready for a non-technical client to use easily:
+As I embarked upon this task, my initial Googling surfaced several approaches for generating a structured menu in Jekyll, but none of them satisfied both of the criteria I had defined as necessary to make the menu system ready for a non-technical client to use easily:

 * __Recursive__ – I want my primary (header) and secondary (navigation) menu structure and the associated styling (e.g. active page underlined) to hold true regardless of where I am in the menu tree.
 This is useful when a landing page that is linked from the primary menu has several siblings you'd like to be able to page between via a secondary navigation menu.
 To visualize this, check out [the Feeding Texas "About" page](http://www.feedingtexas.org/about/).
-* __Dynamic__ – when I add a page I want the menu to be updated...automatically.
-This is helpful so all content managers need to do is create a new Markdown file and, voila! – a new menu item.
+* __Dynamic__ – when I add a page, I want the menu to be updated... automatically.
+This is helpful because all content managers need to do is create a new Markdown file and, voila! – a new menu item.

 ##Popular Approaches and Why They Fall Short
-For both of the above criteria to be true we cannot use either of the most popular Jekyll menu solutions I found on the web.
+For both of the above criteria to be true, we cannot use either of the most popular Jekyll menu solutions I found on the web.

 ###Data-Driven Approach
 The data-driven approach I found to be popular \[[1][1],[2][2],[3][3]\] falls short because using a YML data file (e.g. ```_data/menu.yml```) to scaffold the menu tree is not dynamic.
 At worst, the data file needs updating each time we add a page \[[2]\] or, at best, when we add a new menu level \[[1][1]].